 - Consider that you'll probably type a lot in your lifetime.
 Learning a better way of doing that should easily be worth the while.

-- In sum, nearly everyone we've heard from who gave it a dedicated attempt ended up saying that learning an improved layout is well worth it.
+- In sum, nearly everyone we've heard from who gave it an honest attempt ended up saying that learning an improved layout is well worth it.

 "What about Vim, or other programs that use shortcuts?"